blockchainsllc/in3-docs/docs/api-cmd.rst

 -q             quiet. no warnings or log to stderr.
 -ri            Reads the response from standard input instead of sending the request, allowing for offline use cases.
 -ro            Writes the raw response from the node to standard output.
+-kin3          if kin3 is specified, the response including in3-section is returned.
+-bw            initialize with weights from boot nodes.
+-tr            runs test request when showing in3_weights -thr           runs test request including health-check when showing in3_weights -fi            reads a prerecorded request from the filepath and executes it with the recorded data. (great for debugging) -fo            records a request and writes the reproducable data in a file (including all cache-data, timestamps ...)
+-nl            a coma seperated list of urls (or address:url) to be used as fixed nodelist -bn            a coma seperated list of urls (or address:url) to be used as boot nodes -os            only sign, don't send the raw Transaction

 Install
 #######